ConstellationBrands/docs/source/index.html.md

 }
 ```

-1. <a href="#">Request an API key</a> by providing information about your application
+1. Request an API key by providing information about your application
 2. The Constellation Brands API team will review your request and respond via email with credentials to access the API
-3. Make an API request with the following header attributes (if required) to authenticate your call:
+3. Make an API request with the following query parameter (if required) to authenticate your call:

-Header Name | Description | Example
+Query Parameter Name | Description | Example
 -------------- | -------------- | --------------
-client_id | ID provided by CBI upon registration | 4eb335ddb09f56260ec913551b2496ac
+apiKey | ID provided by CBI upon registration | 4eb335ddb09f56260ec913551b2496ac
-client_secret | Password provided by CBI upon registration | a822f98b5a468de741773710f7925141

 <aside class="notice">
   Some APIs do not require a client ID or secret.